openbmc/openbmc/upstream-layers/bitbake/doc/bitbake-user-manual/bitbake-user-manual-intro.rst

   $ bitbake foo

-This next example "PROVIDES" the package name and also uses the "-c" option to tell BitBake to just execute the ``do_clean`` task::
+This next example "PROVIDES" the package name and also uses the ``-c`` option to tell BitBake to just execute the ``do_clean`` task::

   $ bitbake -c clean foo